Honduras

 Employers need to pay the following payroll taxes:

-Income tax rates in Honduras:
+Income tax rates in Honduras (2026, adjusted for 4.98% inflation):

 Statutory Leave Policies in Honduras

-There are 11 National Holidays in Honduras.
+There are 11 national paid public holidays in Honduras.
+The 2026 dates are:

-This increases to 12 days after second year, 15 days after third year, and 20 days after fourth year.
+Vacation entitlement increases to 12 days after second year, 15 days after third year, and 20 days after fourth year.

 Expectant mothers get four weeks of maternity leave before birth and six weeks after birth.
 They must get paid at 66% of their average salary over the previous three months.